bvinsite/slate/source/includes/_release_history.md

 Feature release

 - Added text-allergens to products
-- Added text-allergen_traces to products
+- Added text-allergen-traces to products
 - Added text-ingredients to products

 ## v3.1.15